 How to register a birth

 To register a birth, contact your local register office to make an appointment.
+You can also book your appointment to register a birth online.
 The registration process will take approximately 20 to 30 minutes.

 The birth must be registered in the registration district in which it occurred.
 However, Nottingham and Nottinghamshire Registration Offices have an agreement set up which means that babies born in Nottingham hospitals such as City or Queen's Medical Centre can be registered in any Nottinghamshire office.
 If it is difficult to visit the register office for that district, details of the birth may be given at any other register office in England and Wales by making a declaration.
 However, there will be a delay in such cases since the short free birth certificate and any extra certificates you request will be sent to you by post.